 The NHS and private healthcare providers must also make sure they remove any barriers you may face in accessing fertility treatment when you're disabled, if it’s reasonable to do so - for example, by providing information in Braille or large print.
 This is called the duty to make reasonable adjustments.

 You can ask your healthcare provider to make the necessary changes so you can access or use their services.
-If a healthcare provider refuses to do this, it’s discrimination and you can take action under the Equality Act.
+If a healthcare provider refuses to do this, it’s discrimination and you can take action.